February 29, 2024

 What would you give up?

-“Take a look around you.
-Everything I have here is for sale.
-Hang on, it looks like my staff is overflowing a tote.
+"Take a look around you.
+Everything I have here is for sale, including things you can't see, like equity.
+Hang tight, it looks like my staff is overflowing a tote.
 I gotta go.
-Are we done here?”
+Are we done here?"

-When I wrap the interview, I’m surprised Becca can even hear me over the noisy air compressors, shouting, and continuous lid hammering.
-She is laser-focused on “the batch” and somehow manages to answer all my questions even though we are interrupted multiple times by employees.
+I'm surprised Becca can even hear me over the air compressors, the shouting, the continuous lid hammering.
+She is laser-focused on the batch and somehow answers every question even though we're interrupted a dozen times by managers and employees.
+The operation is a real operation.
+That part is not a pitch deck.

 Peter Facinelli aka Doctor Carlisle Cullen